harsh183/gentle_kotlin/_posts/2020-01-05-collections.md

 ### Lists

-Lists are a type of collection that stores items in a specified order and uses indexing to access those items.
-In Kotlin, indexing starts at 0, i.e. the first element in a list is at the 0th index, the second element in a list is at the 1st index, and so on.
+Lists are a type of collection that stores items in a specified order and uses indexing to access those item.
+Remember, indexing is just a way to access an element in a container using numbering; we use 0-based indexing, which means that the 1st element is in the 0th index, the 2nd element is in the 1st index, etc.  At first glance, they might seem really similar to arrays; they use similar operators to access and modify within it, but lists and arrays start to differ when we make a list mutable.

 Here's an example of an immutable list:

-#### Mutable and Immutable Lists

 ```kotlin
 val immutableList = listOf(2, 4, 6, 8, 10)